ErycTheGreat/eryc.my.id-asset/README.md

 ## Core Principles

-This repository contains modular HTML, CSS, and JavaScript components designed to operate within drag-and-drop CMS environments.
+**Scope** This repository contains modular HTML, CSS, and JavaScript components engineered specifically for drag-and-drop CMS environments.
+The system is designed to:

-The system focuses on:
+- Optimize embedded code execution

-- Optimizing embedded code execution
+- Remove dependencies on paid infrastructure
-- Removing dependency on paid infrastructure
+- Unlock advanced functionality within highly constrained platforms
-- Enabling full-feature functionality within constrained environments
+- Enforce technical SEO at the edge via Cloudflare Workers

-- Enforcing SEO control at the edge via Cloudflare Workers
+**Compatibility** Built on Google Sites, but not tied to it. *If a platform accepts embedded HTML, it can be extended.* This architecture can be applied to [WordPress.com](https://wordpress.com), [Wix](https://wix.com), [Weebly](https://weebly.com), [Squarespace](https://www.squarespace.com), [Webflow](https://webflow.com), and similar closed-ecosystem platforms.

-Built on Google Sites, but not tied to it.
-If a platform allows embedded HTML, it can be extended.
-This applies to platforms like [WordPress.com](https://wordpress.com), [Wix](https://wix.com), and [Weebly](https://weebly.com).
+> [!TIP]

-The same architectural direction is now visible in [Emdash](https://github.com/emdash-cms/emdash) (@emdash-cms/emdash)—an edge-native approach that aligns closely with what this project explores.
+> **Architectural Context:** This edge-native approach aligns closely with the direction of modern, emerging edge CMS platforms like [Emdash](https://github.com/emdash-cms/emdash) (@emdash-cms/emdash).

 ---